kg3/MMM/README.md

 ## Clydetta Ruffnap, Professional Fake Friend (Kirsten Thomas)
 ### Trailer Park: Summer Gardens, Lot 4
 ### Virgo - Birthday: August 31
-### Clydetta's need to have the last word and being easily influenced may be connected to Virgo's meticulous and analytical nature.
+### Clydetta's need to have the last word and being easily influenced may be connected to Virgo's meticulous and analytical nature. [astrology reading](./readings/ruffnap.md)
 If you ever need bodies to fill seats and pretend friends, call upon Clydetta.
 Ms. Ruffnap works as a professional fake friend for weddings, funerals, class reunions, and more.
 Clydetta usually travels outside Henpecked Junction for work, so she must leave her home unattended at the Summer Gardens Trailer Park.